 This is a remote Ancestral Pueblo (Anasazi) ruin site with many ruined towers and cliff dwellings.
 I had read about the site some time ago and was eager go check it out.
 The site is not hard to reach, but hours of hiking and climbing are required to reach some of the ruins.
 I certainly wasn’t able to explore it all and need to return.
 The canyon bottom has a creek that probably has water all year and the people who lived here likely farmed crops.

-Recently, I was out exploring around Mineral county in western Nevada with Ed.
+In late spring of 2012, I was out exploring the hills around Mineral county in western Nevada with my friend Ed.
 (We were looking for old mines and cabins; of course.)
 And we stumbled across this old mine site with some colorful tailings while hiking to another mine.
 We didn’t expect to see anything along the way, so this was a pleasant surprise.
-We haven’t researched the history of the site yet but it is old; pre-WWII by my guess.
-Perhaps, it is pre-1930s as well?
-It looks like a small operation, so I doubt we will be able to come up with much anyway.
+We haven’t researched the history of the site yet but it is old.
+Sometime before WWII would be my guess, or perhaps, even earlier.
+It was a small operation, so I doubt we will be able to discover much history anyway.

 Back in May of 2012, Micah and I took some time to go hiking and try and find a suspected cabin site high in the mountains.
 I wasn’t sure what we were going to find up there.
 I thought the only remains we would find of the old cabin site would be a few 2x4s and some sheet metal laying on the ground.
 That would be OK though; historical trash is neat.